aws/aws-cdk/packages/aws-cdk-lib/aws-elasticloadbalancing/README.md

   vpc,
 });
-// instance to add as the target for load balancer. const instance = new Instance(stack, 'targetInstance', {
+// instance to add as the target for load balancer. const instance = new Instance(this, 'targetInstance', {
   vpc: vpc,
   instanceType: InstanceType.of(InstanceClass.BURSTABLE2, InstanceSize.MICRO),
   machineImage: new AmazonLinuxImage(),